Early Rising: What to Do When Your Child Wakes Up Too Early

 3. Address Hunger

-4. A Complete Picture
+4. Get a Complete Picture

-Understanding what is causes your baby’s early rising starts with getting a complete picture of their habits and routine.
-And that starts by tracking their sleep with the Smart Sleep Coach by Pampers™ - simply enter nap and bedtimes and the app will generate daily and weekly progress reports on your baby’s sleep.
-Plus, it’s packed with doctor-approved tips and techniques to address other sleep challenges you may face.
+Understanding why your baby is waking up early, begins with getting a complete picture of their habits and routine.
+Tracking their sleep with the Smart Sleep Coach by Pampers™ can make it easy.
+Simply enter nap times and bedtimes, and the app will generate daily and weekly progress reports on your baby’s sleep.
+Plus, it’s packed with doctor-approved tips and techniques to address other sleep challenges you may face in the future.
+Don’t miss these must-watch sleep tips in our video below from a pediatric sleep consultant.

 5. Understand Drowsy But Awake

-6. Treat All Wakings the Same
+6. Treat All Waking the Same

-Like bedtime, this seems counterintuitive.
 Babies and children need age-appropriate naps.
 The trick is to make sure you pay attention to your child's sleepy cues.
 Adjust your flexible schedule to get appropriate naps, which will help them sleep better and longer at night.

-7. Wakefulness Windows vs Overtired
+7. Wakefulness Windows vs. Overtired

 It's important to be sure the last nap of the day doesn't begin too late or end too early.